flowxo/flowxo-sdk/README.md

         |-- another_method
             |-- ...

-There's a few other files you might also have in your root, including `oauth.js`, `auth.json` and `.gitignore`.
+There's a few other files you might also have in your root, including `README.md`, `credentials.json` and `.gitignore`.

 Requiring the SDK
 -----------------

     var sdk = require('flowxo-sdk');

-The SDK exposes these functions:
+The SDK exposes these properties:

 - `Service`: The main service object, return an instance of this in `index.js`.
 - `Error`: Contains a set of Flow XO error objects (see _Creating Methods > Handling Errors_).
-- `Utils`: Utility functions, such as `Utils.polling`.
+- `Utils`: Utility functions.

 Scripts
 -------

+A FlowXO service is built up of some configuration plus a number of _scripts_.
 `ping.js`, `run.js`, `input.js` and `output.js` all work in a similar way.

 They're passed an `options` object along with a callback function `done` that accepts either an `err` or an `output` object: